Do you know what’s worse than an abandoned cart? Not knowing why it happened!

 Here are the steps you need to follow to activate WooCommerce conversion tracking with Snapchat.

-Navigate to Snapchat Ads Manager and log in to your account or register if you don't have an account.
+Navigate to Snapchat Ads Manager and log in to your account, or register if you don't have one.
 Now navigate to Create Ads ⇒ Events Manager and follow the necessary steps to create a Snap Pixel.

 After completing the process, copy the Snapchat Pixel ID.

-Navigate to Pixel Tracking ⇒ Snapchat, and on the Pixel ID field, paste the copied Snapchat Pixel ID.
+Navigate to Pixel Tracking ⇒ Snapchat, and in the Pixel ID field, paste the copied Snapchat Pixel ID.

 Now check the WooCommerce conversion tracking events: